 -v "${HOME}/.kube/config:/kube-config:ro" \(1)

 1 This makes your local Kubernetes client configuration available to the Docker container.
-Adjust if config is stored in different location.
+Adjust this if the config is stored in a different location.

-2 A specific version of the tool can be selected by appending a tag.
-E.g. gradle/develocityctl:1.9.
+3 A specific version of the tool can be selected by appending a tag.
+E.g. gradle/develocityctl:1.9. latest will be used when no tag is provided (as in the example above).

-Run without any arguments to see a list of available commands.
+3. Invoke the shell function to verify it works.
+You should see a list of available commands.

 Working with files when using the Docker image